Top 10 Ramadan Books to Read for Spiritual Growth

 Ramadan Reflections: Thirty Days of Healing by Imam Omar Suleiman

 A guide for 30 days inspired by verses of the Quran and Hadith that includes meditations of healing, forgiveness, love, and gratitude for the community.
-Perfect for those who don’t have much time.
+This guide is ideal for individuals with limited time.

 The Alchemy of Happiness by Imam Al-Ghazali (Translated by Claud Field)